digitallyinduced/ihp/Guide/querybuilder.markdown

 ## Offset

-To skip a number of rows:
+To skip multiple rows:

 ```haskell
 projects <- query @Project
         |> offset 10
         |> fetch
 -- Query: `SELECT * FROM projects OFFSET 10`
 ```

-Offset is most often used together with limit to implement paging.
+Offset is most often used together with a limit to implement pagination.

 ## Or